ktaranov/sqlserver-kit/Utilities/README.md

 Support Version: 2008/2012/2014<br/>
 Free version: No

-Recover deleted, dropped and truncated data, Reverse inadvertent or malicious database changes, Extract data directly from backup files, Recover deleted data and files from SharePoint, Recover deleted BLOBs, Extract BLOBs stored as files
+ - Recover deleted, dropped and truncated data
+ - Reverse inadvertent or malicious database changes
+ - Extract data directly from backup files
+ - Recover deleted data and files from SharePoint
+ - Recover deleted BLOBs
+ - Extract BLOBs stored as files

 ## ApexSQL Restore <a id="apexsql-restore"></a>